Position Information Join the Sonoma County Water Agency (Sonoma Water) as a Water Agency

 - A high school diploma or equivalent

-- Experience with basic construction methods and familiarity with various hand and power tools
+- Experience using various hand and power tools

 Employees of Sonoma Water are employees of a special district and are not subject to the provisions of the Civil Service Ordinance of the County of Sonoma.
 EXTRA-HELP EMPLOYMENT